 Interestingly enough, during the subsequent years, the average inflation rates in the UK came down significantly.
 So this was at least one benefit of the country being part of the European Exchange Rate Mechanism for those years.

 This film teaches us several valuable lessons.
-Firstly, it demonstrates a real-life example that the fundamental analysis does matter a lot in Forex trading.
+Firstly, it demonstrates a real-life example that fundamental analysis does matter a lot in Forex trading.
 The currencies might stay overvalued or undervalued for months or even in some cases years, but eventually, the market tends to address those pricing inefficiencies.
 Consequently, sometimes there is a lot of money to be earned by identifying and exploiting those opportunities.

 In addition to that, this film demonstrates that maintaining the fixed exchange rate regime can be a very challenging task for governments.
 It limits the ability of policymakers to respond to the economic challenges in a timely and adequate manner.

 Finally, this film shows that real interest rates are very often more important than nominal interest rates.
 The reason for this is the fact that at that time, nominal rates were very similar in Germany and the UK.
 However, the average inflation rates in Germany were lower than in Britain, something which gave the decisive advantage to the German Mark.
-So in many respects, it is not surprising that the ‘Black Wednesday’ can be the best Forex movie for some traders.
+So in many respects, it is not surprising that ‘Black Wednesday’ can be the best Forex movie for some traders.